 What’s more, continuous research can unveil hidden motivations and desires in audiences, which is potentially game-changing for a brand.

-Imagine a world where Blockbuster had understood the public’s budding desire for streaming or video home delivery; or Myspace had listened to the swelling dissatisfaction with clunky, spam-ridden profiles?
-Big examples, for sure, but you get the big picture of audience research.
+Imagine a world where Blockbuster had understood the public’s growing appetite for streaming or video home delivery, or Myspace had listened to the swelling dissatisfaction with clunky, spam-ridden profiles?
+Great examples, for sure, but you get the big picture of audience research.

 Don’t worry about building a focus group room in your office or funding a phone interview study.
 There is a digital avenue out there that fits your budget.

 3. Offline research trumps online research

 We might as well quickly address this myth now.